markus7017/myfiles/shelly/doc/UseCaseSmartRoller.md

 - Utilize safety features, which you get for free with the Shelly

 The first point is important: SmartHome is nice for us techies, but standard users should have to use the "standard mode", but also the "new world".
-Therefore a struct requirement: make if "compatible for my wife" and avoid "that sucks, I kill you"".
+Therefore a struct requirement: make if "compatible for my wife" and avoid "that sucks, I kill you!".
 Shutters not opening in the morning don't create fun :-)

 One more aspect is some kind of protection to avoid physical damage when something gets wrong.
 The Shellies provide some interesting features to do.